Creating a static configuration file

 Run a command that:

-- Retrieves Managed Service for Kubernetes cluster information in JSON format.
+- Retrieves the Managed Service for Kubernetes cluster information in JSON format.

-- Retains certificate information only and removes excessive quotation marks from the certificate contents.
+- Only retains the certificate information and removes excessive quotation marks from the certificate contents.

-- Removes unnecessary characters from the certificate contents.
+- Removes excessive characters from the certificate contents.

 - Saves the certificate to the